edubadges/edubadges-server/README.md

 ```
 pip install --upgrade --force-reinstall --no-cache-dir mysqlclient
 ```
 ### Run / debug IDE
-You'll need to add the environment variables from env_vars.sh.example to a run configuration
+If you use an IDE, you'll need to add the environment variables from env_vars.sh.example to a run configuration

 ### Generate a TOTP for first login with super user
 If you login to http://localhost:8000/staff/superuser then you'll have to provide a TOTP token.
 Generate one with: